 All the timber we use in the manufacture of our poles is sourced from FSC/PEFC certified forests , meaning all the trees we harvest come from sustainably managed forests.
 No other pole material comes from a renewable source, making timber the only true eco-friendly material.

-After their service life, timber poles can currently be recycled to suit many other applications or be used as fuel.
+After their service life, timber poles can currently be re-used for any approved use or recycled as fuel.
 This adds value as well as additional years to the lifecycle of your timber pole.